succulent shredded pork, melty cheese, and crunchy fried onions make the best sliders.

 For the shredded pork ::

 - Turn the slow cooker to the "low" setting.
-Pat the pork shoulder dry, then sprinkle with kosher salt.
+Cut any large fatty parts off of the pork*, then pat the pork dry and sprinkle with kosher salt.
 Allow it to rest for ten minutes at room temperature.

-- Combine all of the seasonings (brown sugar, dried garlic, dried onion, sage, ancho chili powder, and cracked pepper) in a small bowl.
+- Combine all of the seasonings (brown sugar, dried onion, garlic powder, cracked pepper, sage, and chili powder) in a small bowl.
 Whisk to combine, and set aside.

-- Spread the dijon mustard all over the pork shoulder, then rub the seasoning blend all over the pork.
+- After the pork has rested, rub the dijon mustard all over it to coat the entire surface.
+Sprinkle the seasoning blend all over the pork, pressing it in so it adheres to the pork.
 Place the seasoned pork shoulder into the slow cooker.

-- Cover the slow cooker, and cook the pork shoulder by itself on "low" for one hour.
-After an hour, add the soy sauce, Worcestershire sauce, apple cider vinegar, olive oil, and one cup beef broth.
-Cover the slow cooker, and cook on "low" for an additional 6-7 hours, until pork is very tender and easy to shred.
+- Cover the slow cooker, and cook the pork shoulder by itself (no liquids yet!) on "low" for one hour.
+After an hour, add the beef broth, Worcestershire sauce, and apple cider vinegar.
+Cover the slow cooker, and cook on "low" for an additional 6-7 hours, until pork is very tender and easy to pull apart.

-- While the sliders are baking, mix the additional beef broth and the water to the remaining liquids in the slow cooker.
-Carefully strain the liquids through a fine mesh sieve to remove any solids.
-Keep the strained au jus in the slow cooker so it stays warm while the sliders finish baking.
+- While the sliders are baking, carefully strain the beef broth from the slow cooker through a fine mesh sieve to remove any solids: this is the au just.
+Transfer the strained liquid back to the slow cooker so it stays warm while the sliders finish baking.

 - Carefully transfer the sliders to a plate, ladle au jus into small ramekins, and dip the sliders in au jus as you eat them.
 Enjoy!